 “Everybody, everybody everywhere, has his own movie going, his own scenario, and everybody is acting his movie out like mad, only most people don’t know that is what they’re trapped by, their little script.” – The Electric Kool-Aid Acid Test

 Leary continued to fuel the growing political fire by telling the government that “…the kids who take LSD aren’t going to fight in your wars.”
 After Leary’s exit from Harvard, the rate of recreational use of LSD increased among youngsters.
-They knew nothing about “mindset and setting.”
-Thus the rate of “challenging trips” increased dramatically, which also blistered LSD’s reputation.
+However, they knew nothing about “mindset and setting” causing the rate of “challenging trips” to dramatically increase, which blistered LSD’s reputation.

 Current Studies and Research